 Subscription-based apps may show in-app messages to users who have come to the end of their trial period or have only used a basic plan so far.
 A timely in-app message can explain the extra value users will enjoy with a premium subscription or appeal to their fear of missing out.
 As a result, users may feel motivated to upgrade.

 6. Increasing Push Notification Opt-In

 Combined with push notifications, in-app messages allow reaching up to 100% of your userbase.
 High relevancy of in-apps results in more conversions and more revenue for an app publisher.

 Learn more ways to increase your push notification opt-in rate from our blog post.

 Pushwoosh empowers apps to send fully customizable in-app messages without any coding.
 Integrate our out-of-the-box in-app messaging solution and engage your active users in mere clicks.

 Just pick one of the ready-to-use in-app presets and modify it to fit your app design.
 You don’t have to set any targeting or scheduling rules — we’ve taken care of the main communication scenarios for you.
 Save your customized in-app, set it live, and that will be it!

-Discover the Pushwoosh in-app messaging solution in more detail or go ahead and schedule a demo with our team.
+Discover the Pushwoosh in-app messaging solution in more detail or go ahead and contact our team for a personal product tour.